hexwaveai-gc/hexwave.ai/docs/process-status-realtime.md

 - **Subscribe Only:** Frontend tokens only allow subscribing, not publishing
 - **User Scoped:** Tokens include `clientId` matching the user's ID
 - **Channel Pattern:** `process:*` - each process has its own channel
+- **Auth Required:** AblyProvider only initializes when user is signed in

 ## Debugging